A maximum principle for controlled time-symmetric forward-backward doubly stochastic differential equation with initial-terminal sate constraints: Introduction

-It is well known that the maximum principle is an important approach to study optimal control problems.
-The systematic account on this theory can be found in [2] and [22].
+It is well-known that the maximum principle is an important approach to study optimal control problems.
+The systematic account on this theory can be found in \cite{Bensoussan, Yong-Zhou}.
 When the controlled system under consideration is assumed to be with state constraints, especially with sample-wise constraints, the corresponding stochastic optimal control problems are difficult to solve.
-A sample-wise constraint requires that the state be in a given set with probability 1; for example, a nonnegativity constraint on the wealth process, i.e., bankruptcy prohibition in financial markets.
-In order to deal with such optimal control problems, an approach named "terminal perturbation method" was introduced and applied in financial optimization problems recently (see [9-12]).
-This method is based on the dual method or martingale method introduced by Bieleckiet in [3] and El Karoui, Peng and Quenez in [6].
+A sample-wise constraint requires that the state be in a given set with probability $1$; for example, a nonnegativity constraint on the wealth process, i.e., bankruptcy prohibition in financial markets.
+In order to deal with such optimal control problems, an approach named ``terminal perturbation method" was introduced and applied in financial optimization problems recently (see \cite{Ji, Ji-Peng, Ji-Zhou, Ji-Zhou10}).
+This method is based on the dual method or martingale method introduced by Bieleckiet in \cite{Bielecki-Pliska-Zhou} and El Karoui, Peng and Quenez in \cite{EL.Karoui-peng01}.
 It mainly applies Ekeland's variational principle to tackle the state constraints and derive a stochastic maximum principle which characterizes the optimal solution.
-For other works about the optimization problem with state constraints, the readers may refer to [20-21].
-In this paper, a stochastic maximum principle is obtained for the controlled time-symmetric FBSDEs with initial-terminal state constraints by using Ekeland's variational principle.
-Different from [7], our controlled system is time-symmetric forward--backward stochastic differential equations and sample-wise initial and terminal \ state constraints are considered.
+For other works about the optimization problem with state constraints, the readers may refer to \cite{Yong10-1, Yong10-2}.
+In this paper, a stochastic maximum principle is obtained for the controlled time-symmetric FBDSDEs with initial-terminal state constraints by using Ekeland's variational principle.

-We give three specific cases to illustrate the applications of our obtained results.
-In the first case, the controlled system equations are composed of a normal Forward SDE and a Backward doubly SDE.
-We only consider one Backward doubly SDE as our system equation in the second case.
-Finally we study the backward doubly stochastic linear-quadratic (LQ) problems.
+We give three specific applications to illustrate our theoretical results.
+In the first application, the controlled state equations are composed of a normal FSDE and a BDSDE.
+By introducing a backward formulation of the controlled system (inspired by \cite{Ji-Zhou}), we present the stochastic maximum principle for the optimal control.
+As a special case, we only consider one BDSDE as our state equation in the second application.
+As stated in the last application, our results can be applied in forward-backward doubly stochastic linear-quadratic (LQ) optimal control problems.
+The explicit expression of the optimal control is derived.
+Since the control system of SPDEs can be transformed to the relevant control system of FBDSDEs, our results can be used to solve the optimal control problem of one kind of SPDEs.